rj-jones/2048/README.md

 ## How to Play

-1. **Moving Tiles**: Players can slide tiles in any of the four directions (up, down, left, right).
-On a computer, this is done using arrow keys; on a touchscreen device, you swipe.
+1. **Moving Tiles**: Players can slide tiles in any of the four directions (up, down, left, right) using the arrow keys or WASD.

 2. **Combining Tiles**: When two tiles with the same number touch due to a move, they merge into a single tile.
 The value of the new tile is the sum of the two original tiles (e.g., two 2s combine to form a 4).